University of Michigan School of Dentistry: History

 In 1965, researchers from the School of Dentistry made their first trip to Egypt to study the orthodontics of ancient Egypt and Nubia.
 In 1976, researchers from the school discovered the 3,000-year-old mummy of Tiye, a Great Royal Wife to the Egyptian pharaoh Amenhotep III; the mummy's identity was confirmed by tests at the School of Dentistry.

 In 1967, the school established the Dental Research Institute, one of five nationwide funded by the National Institute of Dental Research.
 In 1972, the school established its summer dental community outreach clinics in Adrian and Stockbridge, Michigan; the program expanded to the Traverse City area in the following year.

 In 1975, Jessica Rickert became the first female American Indian dentist in America upon graduating from the school.
 She was a member of the Prairie Band Potawatomi Nation, and a direct descendant of the Indian chief Wahbememe (Whitepigeon).

 In 1998, renovations to the Kellogg Building began.
 On 1999, the school awarded its first two doctoral degrees in oral health sciences.
 In 2000, the school became the first in the nation to host the "Scientific Frontiers in Clinical Dentistry" program, with more than 1,500 dentists from across the country attending.
 The same year, the school announced five new community partnerships to provide oral health care services to the underserved across Michigan.

+The school became the center of a lawsuit regarding disability accommodations and students' rights.
+In December 2008, a federal jury awarded $1.72 million to former University of Michigan dental student Alissa Zwick, concluding that her due process rights were violated when she was dismissed from the School of Dentistry in 2005.
+The jury's decision included $1 million in punitive damages and $500,000 for emotional distress.
+Zwick was expelled during her third year due to alleged academic deficiencies, which she contended were the result of internal faculty conflicts.
+Following the verdict, the university settled the case in 2009 for $1 million, allocating $673,000 to Zwick and $327,000 for her legal fees.
+At the time of the settlement, Zwick was pursuing a master's degree in speech pathology at Eastern Michigan University.

+People

 Deans

 The following people have served as deans of the School of Dentistry: